pdx-cs-sound/fm/README.md

 simultaneously.

 ## Limitations

-* The synthesizer is monophonic.
-Polyphony is planned for a future version.

 * The FM synthesizer is a textbook 2-operator unit.
 More general operators and flowgraphs are planned.
 The